bgfxc4/dogfish/README.md

 # chess
-A chess game (and probaly in the future also a chess engine) written in C++, using SFML.
+A chess game and engine written in C++, using SFML.